 When it comes to white wine, I will enjoy a Riesling any time of the day and any time of the year.
-These days, you can find a decent Riesling almost anywhere.
-However, one place where I love to taste Rieslings is Germany.
+These days, you can find a decent Riesling almost any region, with their own unique characteristics.
+However, one place where I love Rieslings is from Germany.

 Germany's Rieslings tend to be underrated.
 Some wine connoisseurs rate Rieslings from the Alsace region higher as the Rieslings tend to be a bit drier than the ones from Germany.
 However, if you seriously give the German Riesling a chance, you may find a Riesling that though sweet, may prove to be exciting.
 (For the record, the sweet is not a candy-like sweetness but more off dry.)